jwngr/seer/README.md

 # Seer

-Seer is an open-source dashboard which allows you to view the freshness of a GitHub organization's public repositories.
-The dashboard uses the [GitHub API](https://developer.github.com/v3/) to retrieve an organization's list of repos and then displays all the open issues and pull requests for those repos.
-It assigns each repo a color depending on how "fresh" the repo is.
-That is, how many open issues and pull requests are there and how long has it been since they have been updated.
+Seer is an open-source dashboard to help you manage your GitHub organization's public repositories.
+The dashboard uses the [GitHub API](https://developer.github.com/v3/) to retrieve all open issues and pull requests for your organization's public repos.
+It assigns each repo a color depending on how "fresh" it is; that is, how many open issues and pull requests are there and how long has it been since they have been updated.

 Seer can give you a good idea of what repos are becoming unmaintainable within your organization.
-You can then either give them some more love or deprecate them.
+It also lets you assign a primary and secondary owner to your repos so everyone knows who is responsible for what.
+Seer will help you get a high level view of your repos and give them the love they need.

 ## Demo